Introduction

 it declares local variables types, which will be used in functions below.

 (Important !)
-Arguments type, return type, type of declaring variables must be in UseLocal
+Arguments type, return type, type of declaring variables must be in UseLocal list!

 Now let's look how we can describe function here.
 Example is